-If you need to upgrade your Windows server, you need to keep in mind it is not a simple process, and it requires thorough planning.
+If you need to upgrade your Windows server, you need to keep in mind it is not a simple process, and it requires thorough server migration planning.
 There are many things to consider and steps to follow for the migration to run smoothly.
 Before you begin, take a look at these steps to help you along the way and make sure you are fully prepared.

 Migrations Take Time

-From the stability of the original server or any other unforeseeable event, countless factors can take a typical migration from just a few days to weeks.
+From the stability of the original server or any other unforeseeable event, countless factors can take a typical server migration from just a few days to weeks.
 It is important to consider that the migration would take a couple of weeks.

 We suggest that you refrain from making configuration changes to the original server once the backup has started.
 You can migrate website, database, and email data, but some other configuration such as IIS cannot.